JC72/JeffClegg_03_PasswordGenerator/README.md

 * Another variable is created to concatenate the above variables
 * A for loop will loop through the enter prompt until it reaches the number entered by user.
 * A password variable takes the value from the for loop, and converts it to a string.
-* The string value then populates into the text area for the user using a UserInput function.
+* The string value then populates into the text area for the user.

 ### To Execute File:
 > Open in browser

-### Features:
+### Contains:
 * One HTML Pages
     * Index.html
         * Contains basic user input items and buttons with divs and ids